pivot-access-ltd/bma-offline-docs/src/how-to-manage-vm-hosts.md

 [note type="caution" status="Warning"]
-You **must** [configure your network](/t/vm-host-networking/nnnn) to support a VM host before following the procedures in this section.
+You **must** [configure your network](/t/vm-host-networking/nnnn) to support a VM host before following the procedures in this article.
 You will also want to make sure that you have [set up SSH](/t/vm-host-networking/nnnn#heading--set-up-ssh) (if needed) before you follow any procedures in this section.
 [/note]

 <a href="#heading--adding-a-vm-host"><h2 id="heading--adding-a-vm-host">How to add a VM host</h2></a>